hassy9968/Flask_Test/README.md

 Backgroungcolor is light blue like Twitter

 # Database
-Using excel file as a database
+Using csv file as a database

 # Others
 This is made for practicing Python and Flask Framework.